brxce/Gauntlet/features.md

 * !limit <class> <value> to set the limit for an SI class
 * !waveinterval <value> to set the time in seconds between SI waves (default 30)
 * !supportpercent <value> to set the percentage of tank's health at which his support wave will spawn (default 50)
+* !pillpercent <value> to set the percentage of map completion upon which supplementary pills are granted to survivors

 ##Full plugin details list
 Cvars may be entered into the 'halfbaked' or 'bakersdozen' .cfg files to auto load the configured setting